 Case & Strap

-I have already heard some complaints about how tiny the watch is, but, as I never fail to repeat, I personally am extremely glad that most watchmaking brands came to their senses and the trend of constant supersizing finally reversed.
+I have already heard some complaints about how tiny the case is, but, as I never fail to repeat, I am extremely glad that most brands came to their senses and the trend of constant supersizing finally reversed.

 The crown, by the way, is slightly larger and longer than that on the original model, while the front sapphire crystal features multiple layers of anti-reflective coating on its inner side making the piece even more usable.

-By the way, due to recent spike of interest in all things vintage (or rather “vintage-styled” because almost nobody wants a real thing these days preferring an old-looking thing that is fully covered with warranty, has good customer service and enjoys an unlimited supply of aftermarket parts and accessories,) the market is virtually flooded with respective products.
-If you, too, are into this sort of goods, but find this particular Longines too expensive for you, there is a gorgeous, yet affordable Chr.
-Ward C5 Malvern Slimline Square hand-wound that was released earlier this year starting at a very appealing MSRP of £400 for a version on leather strap.
+By the way, due to recent spike of interest in all things vintage (or rather “vintage-styled” because almost nobody wants a real thing these days preferring an old-looking thing that is fully covered with warranty, has good customer service and enjoys an unlimited supply of aftermarket parts and accessories), the market is virtually flooded with respective products.
+If you, too, are into this sort of goods but find this particular Longines too expensive for you, there is a gorgeous, yet affordable Chr.
+Ward C5 Malvern Slimline Square hand-wound that was released earlier this year starting at an appealing MSRP of just £400 for a version on a leather strap.
 Although not as refined as this Heritage 1969, it still may be of interest to you, so make sure that you check it out.

-The strap is different as well and is more in line with something that we sort of expect from a watch that retails for over $2000 USD.
-While there is nothing terribly fancy about the strap, the black band is crafted from nice alligator leather and features customary contrast stitching that seems to echo the somewhat off-white color of the “silvered” dial.
+The strap is different as well and is more in line with something that we sort of expect from a watch that retails for over $2000.
+While there is nothing fancy about the strap, the black band is crafted from nice alligator leather and features customary contrast stitching that echos the somewhat off-white color of the “silvered” dial.

-The buckle is more or less a standard issue, but it suits the classic-shaped timekeeper style-wise although from the point of view of pure ergonomics I would probably prefer something more comfortable like a deployment buckle.
-Well, you will probably need to replace the strap anyway after the first especially hot summer, so the choice of the buckle doesn’t seem to be a real problem.
-It’s actually nothing more than a minor annoyance.
+The buckle is more or less a standard-issue, but it suits the classic-shaped timekeeper style-wise although, when it comes to pure ergonomics, I would probably prefer something more comfortable like a deployment buckle.
+Well, you will probably need to replace the strap anyway after the first especially hot summer, so the choice of the buckle isn’t a real problem.
+It’s nothing more than a minor annoyance.

-The choice of a smaller watch to make an homage to the beautiful Sixties has also allowed making the dial a lot more well-proportionate than those on larger timekeepers that are powered by mass-produced mechanisms manufactured either by ETA or their younger competitors.
-As you can see, the face of the piece looks very compact, yet very organic.
+The choice of a smaller case to make an homage to the beautiful Sixties has also allowed making the dial a lot more well-proportionate than those on larger timekeepers that are powered by mass-produced mechanisms manufactured either by ETA or their younger competitors.
+As you can see, the face looks compact and organic.
 Everything is tightly packed, however, like an instrument panel of a well-designed car, the dial doesn’t look cluttered: it is efficient and economical.